Carolyn A. Green Dash -- Orangeburg

+Visitation will be held from 2 to 7 p.m.
+Thursday, June 3.

-Friends may call at the residence of her son, Mr. Kelvin Green, 130 Trell Lane, Orangeburg, or Simmons Funeral Home and Crematory of Orangeburg,.
+Friends may visit the residence of her son, Mr. Kelvin Green, 130 Trell Lane, Orangeburg, or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.